 From the WinX Menu, open Windows Settings and head over to Apps > Startup.

 On your right-hand side, you will find some apps which start automatically when you log in to your system.
 Every app comes with a toggle button that you can use to enable or disable its startup status.

 You can also find the impact of these apps on system startup.
 For example, you can see High, Medium, Low, No impact under the toggle button.
 If your system has not measured the impact, it will display Not measured.

-It is noted that this is an additional way to control the startup programs, and you can still manage the startup programs using the Task Manager in Windows 10.
+It is to be noted that this is an additional way to control the startup programs – and you can still manage the startup programs using the Task Manager, WMIC, MSCONFIG, GPEDIT or Task Scheduler in Windows 11/10.